 All of our pigment colors are suitable for use in oil paint, whether working from the palette or storing for later use.
 Our Muller Paint Making Set is a helpful tool if larger quantities are made for storage.
 For Artist's wishing to experiment with using pigments, we have special Ocher and Pigment collections in our Kits and Sets.

 The most basic recipe for artist oil paints involves dry pigment and linseed oil.
 On a glass or enamel surface, place a pile of dry pigment (a tablespoon or two to start).
 Add by drops, Refined Linseed Oil—a little goes a long way.
 Use a sturdy rounded, flat palette knife to work the oil into the pigment until it is the proper consistency, continually bringing the outside of the paste towards the center.
 This paint is then used immediately from your palette.
 All our pigments are compatible with Linseed Oil mediums.
 Our Walnut Oil can also be used to create paints, especially for lighter colors as it yellows over time less than Linseed.

-If you intend to store your paint for use over the course of several days or weeks, this Simple Oil Vehicle recipe can be used.
+If you intend to store your paint for use over the course of several days or weeks, this Simple Oil Vehicle recipe from The Painter's Handbook can be used.